-The Fire Authority's Medium Term Plan (five year) is approved by Members and provides details of the medium term corporate priorities and community risks it is seeking to improve.
-The Fire Authority's Annual Plan summarises the improvement agenda for the forthcoming year to meet our 3 Strategic Aims.
-Targets for the forthcoming year are also provided along with a summary of its performance achievements for the previous year.
+The Fire Authority's Medium Term Plan (MTP) (five year) is approved by Members and provides details of the medium term corporate priorities and community risks it is seeking to improve.
+The Fire Authority's Annual Plan summarises the improvement agenda for the forthcoming year to meet our Strategic Aims.
+These have been reduced from 3 to 2 following consultation on the latest draft MTP over the period September to December 2012.
+Targets for the forthcoming year are also provided along with a summary of performance achievements for the previous year.
 Targets are reviewed and updated on an annual basis and, where appropriate, further refined during the year based upon actual results.